Dawn1313/sc-bioinformatics-consulting---shu-cheng/index.md

 ## Contact

-<p>If you would like to discuss a bioinformatics project, please submit an inquiry through:
+<p>If you would like to discuss a bioinformatics project, please submit an inquiry through
 <a href="https://sc-bioinformatics-consulting.netlify.app/" target="_blank">my website</a>.
 </p>